Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/03-Grand-Central_Dispatch-Pt2/Lesson3.md

 ### DispatchQueues (cont'd)

+GCDs `DispatchQueues` possess several defining attributes:
-Queues can be either serial or concurrent.
+- Queues can be either **serial** or **concurrent**

-- FIFO
-- Thread Safe
+- **FIFO** &mdash; This guarantees that the first task __*added*__ to the queue is the first task __*started*__ in the queue, the second task added will be the second to start, and so on...
+- **Thread Safe** &mdash; All dispatch queues are themselves thread-safe: you can access them from multiple threads simultaneously.
+On of the key benefits of GCD is that `DispatchQueues` can provide thread-safety to parts of your own code.

-The decision of when to start a task is entirely up to GCD.
+**Remember**: The decision of when to start a task is entirely up to GCD.
-If the execution time of one task overlaps with another, it’s up to GCD to determine if it should run on a different core, if one is available, or instead to perform a context switch to run a different task.
+- If the execution time of one task overlaps with another, it’s up to GCD to determine if it should run on a different core, if one is available, or instead to perform a context switch to run a different task.

 #### Serial Queues